2022 – 2023 Applications

 Notification of Acceptance Status

-As of September 8, 2020, only income-eligible Priority 1 applications are being accepted and admitted for enrollment.
-The Pre-Kindergarten program is compelled by regulations to serve income eligible (Priority 1) student’s first.
+The Pre-Kindergarten program is compelled by regulations to serve income-eligible (Tier 1) students first.
 Families will be contacted by the home school and a start date, with options for delivery of instruction, will be discussed with the parent/guardian.

-After September 30, 2020, the Early Childhood Education Review Team will make decisions on the acceptance (in rank order) of existing and new applications that are deemed Priority 2, and on the waitlist as space allows.
+The Early Childhood Education Review Team will make decisions on the acceptance (in rank order) of existing and new applications that are deemed Tier 2, and on the waitlist as space allows.

 Student Transfer Request